pallavjhawar/help.supportbee.com/_posts/2011-12-20-auto-responder.markdown

 How do I automatically send an acknowledgement for new tickets?
 ---------------------------------------------------------------

 You can send an acknowledgement to your customers everytime they create a new ticket (via email or web).
-Here’s how you can do it:
+Here's how you can do it:

 1. Click on Admin link in the top right corner of the screen
 2. Select the Email Setup tab